Bando (sport): History

 Bando is believed to be the first mass spectator sport of Glamorgan and Wales, and in 1817 a match between Margam and Newton Nottage attracted over 3,000 spectators.
 The sport remained popular throughout the century with notable personalities known to play the sport including preacher John Elias and future prime minister, David Lloyd George.
 The sport continued to be played until the second half of the nineteenth century, but was beginning to be replaced by other sports.
 The game survived in the Aberavon area until the death of Theodore Talbot, the captain of the Margam Bando Boys in 1876.
 Talbot, the son of Christopher Rice Mansel Talbot and heir to the Margam Estate was a supporter of the sport, and his death coincided with the coming of the Mansel, Avon Vale and Taibach tinworks.
 The employees turned to a new sport spreading through south Wales, rugby union, with Aberavon Rugby Football Club forming in 1876.

-Despite having no religious links with Easter, the sport became a tradition on the date as part of some parish festivals.
+Despite having no religious links with Easter, the sport became a tradition on the date as part of some parish festivals, unlike traditional West-Walian games such as Smeit, which were generally banned on Sundays.

 Revival and Campau Celtaidd Cymru

-In 2025 Campau Celtaidd Cymru (CCC) was founded with the aim of reviving the ancient sports of Wales, including Bando.
+In 2025, Campau Celtaidd Cymru (CCC) was founded with the aim of reviving the ancient sports of Wales, including Bando.

 The cultural and sporting organisation hosted a Bando tournament at Margam Cricket Club on 28 May 2025 to coincide with Eisteddfod yr Urdd Dur a Môr, which was held between 26 and 31 May 2025 at Margam Park.

 Pupils from three local primary schools competed in the tournament, which marked the official launch of CCC.
 The tournament represented the first organised games of Bando in over a century.

 CCC hope to recreate some bandis (the playing sticks) based on an original in the near future with a view to a historical re-enactment of the ancient version of the game, probably on Cynffig beach.